Kristiyalno/ReDone/README.md

 This project is provided under a **custom license** that allows you to:

 - Use, modify, and share the code freely for **non-commercial purposes**.
-- Provide proper **attribution** to the original author(s), including this repository and its contributors.
+- Provide proper **attribution** to the original author (Kristiyalno), including this repository and its contributors.

 **Commercial use, including selling or using this code for profit, is NOT allowed without explicit permission.**